#Restitutions: Legislating to make amends

 #Restitutions.
 Another definition of the world

-A series of talks conceived in collaboration with Valérie Nivelon (initiator of the Africaines Queens podcast and the La Marche du monde radio show on RFI), who will moderate the discussions.
+A series of talks co-designed and moderated by Valérie Nivelon (creator of the podcast Africaines Queens and the radio program La Marche du monde on RFI).

-On 7 June 1978, Amadou Mahtar Mbow — the first African Director-General of UNESCO — issued a “solemn appeal” to governments, cultural institutions, museums, libraries, historians, and artists, calling for the return of cultural property to its country of origin.
-Nearly fifty years after this seminal appeal, what is the current state of the debate on restitution?
+On June 7, 1978, Amadou Mahtar M’Bow, the first African Director-General of UNESCO, issued a “solemn appeal” to governments, cultural institutions, museums, libraries, historians, and artists for the restitution of cultural property to their countries of origin.
+Nearly fifty years after this landmark call, where do we stand on the question of return?

-The series Restitutions.
-Another Definition of the World offers a platform for reflection and dialogue on the challenges surrounding the restitution of works of art and cultural property acquired in contexts of violence and domination.
-It also addresses the related issues of memory, justice, and the circulation of heritage that these processes raise.
-Between April 2026 and the end of 2027, FMSH will organise six discussions exploring this complex reality at the intersection of history, law, diplomacy, and ethics.
+The series #Restitutions.
+Another Definition of the World offers a space for reflection and dialogue on the restitution of artworks and cultural property acquired in contexts of violence and domination, as well as on the issues of memory, justice, and the circulation of heritage that these claims raise.
+Through seven conversations bringing together researchers, legal scholars, museum professionals, and cultural practitioners, the series seeks to provide analytical tools and contribute to more just, collaborative, and sustainable practices.

 Published at 8 January 2026